Suryaa07/XOR_Perceptron/README.md

 Feel free to modify the hyperparameters, network architecture, or other aspects of the code to experiment with different configurations and datasets.

-For more details, please refer to the code and comments in the repository.